My parents never did the whole Santa thing when I was a kid.

-Another reason it wouldn’t have worked is that our family celebrated on Christmas Eve.
+Another reason it wouldn’t have worked was because our family celebrated on Christmas Eve.
 So, Santa was mid-flight while my four brothers and I were already knee-deep in shiny wrapping paper.

 Alas, no Santa for us.

-We were definitely non-traditionalists, but no one could accuse my parents of making Christmas boring.
-We had a ton of fun and I never felt like I missed out on anything.
-Because of this, I honestly always thought the whole concept of Santa was ridiculous… until I had kids.
+We were non-traditionalists, but no one could accuse my parents of making Christmas dull.
+We had a ton of fun, and I never felt like I missed out on anything.
+Because of this, I always thought the whole concept of Santa was ridiculous… until I had kids.